SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 In my experience, the best startups have many employees who attended strong schools and came from other well-known companies.
 This was true of early Google and early Facebook, and is true today of companies like Airbnb, Dropbox, Stripe, and Quora.
 If a startup doesn't have employees with these kinds of credentials, it says to me one of two things:

-1. The founders and their first hires do not have a network that extends to e.g. new grads from strong schools.
+1. The founders and their first hires do not have a network that extends to such employees.

 2. The startup cannot convince highly credentialed employees to come work for them.

 The first is more benign than the second.
-Great founders come from lots of different places, and some may just not be connected to this rather restricted pool of employees.
+Great founders come from lots of different places, and some may just not be connected to this rather restricted pool of potential hires.
 After the startup becomes a certain size, however, and reaches a certain level of notoriety, this excuse becomes a little weaker.

 The second reflects a little less favorably, but is understandable.
 Recruiting accomplished people is really, *really* hard.
 I know this, because I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
 I set up shop at a startup career fair at Princeton, posted in college and hackathon Facebook groups, and even upgraded to LinkedIn Premium, where I sent many an unsolicited message to undergrads in my extended network.
 I interviewed several candidates for an Android engineering role, some of whom I turned down and several others more who turned *me* down.